kopischke/eslint-config-jxa/README.md

  - **library**: for JXA files intended to be loaded via `Library()`.
  - **injection**: for JXA files intended as [JXA Infusion][jxa-infusion] injections.

 Note these will only work in conjunction with the basic configuration.
-Because the additional configurations disable some ESLint rules, you should only include them in very specific overrides, e.g. (example taken from the [JXA Infusion][jxa-infusion] project):
+Because the additional configurations restrict the scope of, or, on the case of the _objc_ rules, entirely disable some ESLint checks, you should only include them in very specific overrides, e.g. (example taken from the [JXA Infusion][jxa-infusion] project):

 ```json
 "overrides": [